PLisak777/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  Semantic HTML is a way to give simple meaning to each element on the page.
+Sections of your markup are named for the purpose they fulfill instead of being just an assigned value.

 2. What are the 4 areas of the box model?

+    Content, Padding, Border, Margin

 3. While using flexbox, what axis does the following property work on: `align-items: center`?

+    The Cross Axis

 4. Explain why git is valuable to a team of developers.

+    Git allows a team of developers to work on a single project simultaneously without the changes affecting the main project.

 5. Define mobile-first design in your own words.

+    Mobile first design is laid out specifically for mobile devices.
+It makes use of smaller screen sizes and lays out information in a way that is optimized for viewing on a mobile device.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.